NOAA-GSL/unified-graphics/.github/ISSUE_TEMPLATE/project.md

 ## Problem

-Describe the problem that this new feature will solve
+_Describe the problem that this new feature will solve._

 ## Solution

-Describe the solution to the problem.
+_Describe the solution to the problem._

 ## No Gos

-Describe any features or behaviors that have been considered and rejected as out of scope for this project.
+_Describe any features or behaviors that have been considered and rejected as out of scope for this project._